Past Clinic: High Performance Backstroke Camp

 SESSION 3 (SUNDAY): BACKSTROKE TURNS AND FINISHES

 Focusing on having faster turns is an easy way to drop time and win close races.
 Elite swimmers maintain their momentum through a quick turn and have a powerful push off every wall.
-NCAA All-American Ryan Harty will lead participants through a series of drills to have compact, fast turns in any race.
+NCAA All-American Ryan Harty and Olympian Amini Fonua will lead participants through a series of drills to have compact, fast turns in any race.
 It’s easy for swimmers to have lazy turns when they are tired, but by learning the correct technique and practicing daily, your swimmer can gain speed on each turn.

 - BACKSTROKE FLIP TURNS: Your swimmer will learn how to carry their momentum through the turn to get in and out of every wall faster.
 Swimmers will practice accelerating into the wall with long strokes and KNOWING THEIR COUNT!
 Then they'll use their core and arms to get through the turn.
 They will practice planting their feet on the wall for a powerful push off in the perfect streamline.
 Ryan will give the swimmers drills and exercises to help them master this athletic skill!

 - BACKSTROKE FINISHES: The backstroke finish is the hardest finish to perfect.
-Swimmers will work with Ryan to master their count and reach back with a well-timed dolphin kick.
+Swimmers will work with Amini and Ryan to master their count and reach back with a well-timed dolphin kick.
 This aggressive lunge will help your swimmer get their hand on the wall faster and more efficiently!

 SESSION 4 (SUNDAY): BACKSTROKE RACE STRATEGY

 In the final session, swimmers will put together the skills they learned in the previous session to practice fast backstroke racing.
-Ryan Harty will have swimmers practice changing different parts of their stroke to adjust to sprint or distance backstroke events.
+Ryan and Amini will have swimmers practice changing different parts of their stroke to adjust to sprint or distance backstroke events.
 Swimmers will put these skills to the test in workouts specifically designed to develop different racing plans and emphasize the technique and skills learned earlier in the camp.

 - DISTANCE PER STROKE: One way to increase efficiency is to take fewer strokes.
 Counting the number of strokes and improving technique to decrease that number will save energy.
 On the other side, it may be faster to take more strokes per length, especially in shorter events.